helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

         current_chunk.append(line)

     # The previous loop only adds current_chunk to chunks when it encounters a new top-level bullet, and there are no more top-level bullets after the last line.
-So we need to manually add the last chunk.
+So, we need to manually add the last chunk.
     if current_chunk:

         if len(current_chunk) > min_chunk_lines: